D-DanielYang/models/docs/community/README.md

     <tr>
         <td>12</td>
         <td><a href="https://arxiv.org/pdf/2001.07685v2.pdf">FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence</a></td>
         <td><details><summary>Abstract</summary><div>Over the last decade, Convolutional Neural Network (CNN) models have beenhighly successful in solving complex vision problems.
-However, these deepmodels are perceived as "black box" methods considering the lack ofunderstanding of their internal functioning.
+However, these deepmodels are perceived as"black box"methods considering the lack ofunderstanding of their internal functioning.
 There has been a significantrecent interest in developing explainable deep learning models, and this paperis an effort in this direction.
 Building on a recently proposed method calledGrad-CAM, we propose a generalized method called Grad-CAM++ that can providebetter visual explanations of CNN model predictions, in terms of better objectlocalization as well as explaining occurrences of multiple object instances ina single image, when compared to state-of-the-art.
 We provide a mathematicalderivation for the proposed method, which uses a weighted combination of thepositive partial derivatives of the last convolutional layer feature maps withrespect to a specific class score as weights to generate a visual explanationfor the corresponding class label.
 Our extensive experiments and evaluations,both subjective and objective, on standard datasets showed that Grad-CAM++provides promising human-interpretable visual explanations for a given CNNarchitecture across multiple tasks including classification, image captiongeneration and 3D action recognition; as well as in new settings such asknowledge distillation.</div></details></td>
         <td>cifar 10, 40label: 93.6%, 250 label 95.31%, 4000 labels 95.77%</td>
         <td><a href="https://github.com/S-HuaBomb/FixMatch-Paddle">快速开始</a></td>
     </tr>
     <tr>
         <td>13</td>
         <td><a href="https://arxiv.org/pdf/2105.01601v4.pdf">MLP-Mixer: An all-MLP Architecture for Vision</a></td>
         <td><details><summary>Abstract</summary><div>Convolutional Neural Networks (CNNs) are the go-to model for computer vision.
 Recently, attention-based networks, such as the Vision Transformer, have also become popular.
 In this paper we show that while convolutions and attention are both sufficient for good performance, neither of them are necessary.
 We present MLP-Mixer, an architecture based exclusively on multi-layer perceptrons (MLPs).
-MLP-Mixer contains two types of layers: one with MLPs applied independently to image patches (i.e. "mixing" the per-location features), and one with MLPs applied across patches (i.e. "mixing" spatial information).
+MLP-Mixer contains two types of layers: one with MLPs applied independently to image patches (i.e."mixing"the per-location features), and one with MLPs applied across patches (i.e."mixing"spatial information).
 When trained on large datasets, or with modern regularization schemes, MLP-Mixer attains competitive scores on image classification benchmarks, with pre-training and inference cost comparable to state-of-the-art models.
 We hope that these results spark further research beyond the realms of well established CNNs and Transformers.</div></details></td>
         <td>Mixer-B/16CIFAR-10upstream: ImageNet96.72%upstream: ImageNet-21k96.82%(官方JAX repo提供)</td>
         <td><a href="https://github.com/MiuGod0126/Mlp-Mixer-Paddle">快速开始</a></td>
     </tr>